apollo79/signal-decrypt-backup-rust/Readme.md

 This port was done for speed improvements and easier integration with wasm.

-The cli version is available at [https://git.duskflower.dev/duskflower/signal-decrypt-backup-rust](duskflower/signal-decrypt-backup-rust)
+The wasm version is available at [https://git.duskflower.dev/duskflower/signal-decrypt-backup-wasm](duskflower/signal-decrypt-backup-wasm)

 ## Build
 `cargo build`